Engee documentation

 • Columns as channels (frame based)

-• `Enforce single rate processing.
+• Enforce single rate processing

-The block generates an output signal at a lower (downsampled) rate using a proportionally smaller frame size than the input.
-The upper bound on the output size is , where is the input frame length and is the downsampling factor.
-The input and output frame rates are equal.
+The unit generates an output signal at a lower (with a reduced sampling rate) speed, using a proportionally smaller frame size than the input one.
+The upper limit of the output signal size is , where — the length of the input frame, and — the coefficient of reduction of sampling.
+The frame rates at the input and output are equal.

 • Allow multirate processing

-For more details, see.
-Frame-based processing.
+For more information, see Frame-based processing.

 Values